magmide/magmide/notes.md

-Verified hardware simulators are easy with magma
+Verified hardware simulators are easy with magmide

 Engineers want tools that can give them stronger guarantees about safety robustness and performance, but that tool has to be tractably usable and respect their time